devobs/value_cubit/example/README.md

 }
 ```

-If your cubit is only a getter with the need to refresh your cubit state, you can simplify the implementation `ValueCubit` with `RefreshValueCubit`.
+If your cubit is only a getter with the need of refreshing your cubit state, you can simplify the implementation `ValueCubit` with `RefreshValueCubit`.

 ```dart
 class CounterCubit extends RefreshValueCubit<int> {